 Birthplace: Brookline, Massachusetts, United States of America

-Edward Moore "Ted" Kennedy was a United States Senator from Massachusetts and a member of the Democratic Party.
-He was the second most senior member of the Senate when he died and was the fourth-longest-serving senator in United States history, having served there for almost 47 years.
-The most prominent living member of the Kennedy family for many years, he was the last surviving son of Joseph P. Kennedy, Sr. and Rose Kennedy; the youngest brother of President John F. Kennedy and Senator Robert F. Kennedy, both victims of assassination; and the father of Congressman Patrick J. Kennedy.
-Kennedy entered the Senate in a November 1962 special ...more on Wikipedia
+Edward Moore "Ted" Kennedy (February 22, 1932 – August 25, 2009) was an American politician who served as a U.S. Senator from Massachusetts for almost 47 years, from 1962 until his death in 2009.
+A member of the Democratic Party and the Kennedy political family, he was the second most senior member of the Senate when he died and is the third-longest-continuously-serving senator in United States history.
+Kennedy was a brother of President John F. Kennedy and U.S. Attorney General and U.S. Senator Robert F. Kennedy—both victims of assassination—and was the father of Congressman Patrick J. Kennedy.
+Ted Kennedy was 30 years old when he first entered the Senate following a November 1962 special ...more on Wikipedia

-John Fitzgerald Kennedy Jr., often referred to as JFK Jr. or John-John in the press, was an American lawyer, journalist, and magazine publisher.
-He was the only surviving son of U.S. President John F. Kennedy and First Lady Jacqueline Bouvier Kennedy, and younger brother of Caroline Kennedy.
-His father was assassinated just before his third birthday.
-From his early childhood onwards, Kennedy was the subject of great media scrutiny, and he became a popular social figure of Manhattan.
-Trained as a lawyer, he worked as a New York City Assistant District Attorney for four years.
-In 1995 he launched George magazine, using his political and celebrity clout to publicize it.
-Kennedy died in the ...more
+John Fitzgerald Kennedy Jr. (November 25, 1960 – July 16, 1999), often referred to as JFK Jr. or John John, was an American lawyer, journalist, and magazine publisher.
+He was a son of President John F. Kennedy and First Lady Jacqueline Kennedy, and a younger brother of Caroline Kennedy.
+His father was assassinated three days before his third birthday.
+Beyond his childhood years at the White House, Kennedy was the subject of much media scrutiny, and became a popular social figure in Manhattan.
+Trained as a lawyer, he worked as a New York City assistant district attorney for almost four years.
+In 1995, he launched George magazine, using his political and celebrity status to publicize it.
+He ...more on Wikipedia